-Choir Girl is an Australian arthouse feature film to be shot in black and white in early 2017 throughout various Melbourne locations.
-It is written and directed by Michael Wormald, his feature debut, and produced by Ivan Malekin of Nexus Production Group,
+Choir Girl is an Australian arthouse feature filmed in black and white in early 2017 throughout various Melbourne locations.
+It is written and directed by John Fraser, his feature debut, and produced by Ivan Malekin of Nexus Production Group,

 Set in the mid-90's, Choir Girl is a gritty drama about a lonely photographer, Eugene, who becomes obsessed with an underage prostitute, Josephine, in his rundown neighbourhood.